tlicata/dotfiles/README.md

 To get emacs24, I did:

+(on Ubuntu)

     sudo add-apt-repository ppa:cassou/emacs
     sudo apt-get update
     sudo apt-get install emacs-snapshot

+(on Mac OS X)

+Download a .dmg from http://emacsformacosx.com/builds Double click it
+Selection option to copy it to Applications folder
+In ~/.profile

+    alias emacs='/Applications/Emacs.app/Contents/MacOS/Emacs -nw'

 1) Clone this repository to ~/.emacs.d.
 If ~/.emacs.d already exists then back it up first.